lennart/studies-comma-aka/README.md

 > discovering loop
 in a stream

+the second study ended with a loop which could not distinguish anymore (not part of the above video).
+I did not know whether I was listening to the unedited recording, or a sampled loop I programmed.
+I lost control and could not get it back.

+while it was interesting to observe the result of the program, not getting lost within coding felt like something was missing.
+I wanted to play with the elements of the music, not _just_ with my perception.

+I chose to create a dub version of the aka pygmy dance.

 ### study three
 [![study three](https://img.youtube.com/vi/ba2pHWpXeXg/0.jpg)](https://www.youtube.com/watch?v=ba2pHWpXeXg "study three")

+> there may be a _to_
+in _through_.
+>
+> lead
+>
+> a keyboard to unlock
+>
+> oh how we bounce

+After this one. i had to take a break of a least two weeks before being able to do another study. it felt like I exhausted the material, only to realize I was the one being exhausted.

+one day I dtopped looking for a new idea to make another study,and instead used an old one.
+I algorithmically cut the field recording into onset detected samples and organized them by length into groups. each sample group was sorted by pitch, ascending.

+the study was to play with the material,the smaple library one time without knowing which samples were where.
+I did not know beforehand what samples appear in e.g. the `00-00` group.

 ### study four
 [![study four](https://img.youtube.com/vi/BL5GbwYgkTo/0.jpg)](https://www.youtube.com/watch?v=BL5GbwYgkTo "study four")